 Honda has done justice when it comes to looks and styling, the robust fuel tank featuring plastic cladding lends muscular stance to the bike.
 The sharp creases on the bike work well for the overall look.
 Up front is a pleasantly designed head lamp reminiscent of CB 600F.
 There is a sporty digital speedometer displaying all necessary information for the driver.
 Handlebar is flat and switchgear seems very elementary.
 Palm grips are nice and grippy and the X-shaped tail lamp at rear is catchy.

-The 162.71cc, four stroke, air-cooled engine develops 15.7bhp at 8500 RPM and 14.76NM torque at 6500 RPM.
+The 162.71cc, four stroke, air-cooled engine develops 14.9 bhp at 8500 rpm and 14.5 Nm torque at 6500 rpm.
 A five-speed manual greabox is mated to the engine and it does its job really well.
-Weighing 140 kgs, the power to weight ratio is appreciable.
+The ABS version weighing 140 kgs, the power to weight ratio is appreciable.

 CB Hornet 160R Features

-The digital speedometer gets a tachometer, fuel warning indicator, fuel gauge, trip meter etc. Other features available on the bike are pass light, pillion seat with a grabrail etc. Moreover, the engine comes with electric start.
+The all-new 2018 CB Hornet 160R gets an LED headlamp.
+The digital speedometer gets a tachometer, fuel warning indicator, fuel gauge, trip meter etc. Other features available on the bike are pass light, pillion seat with a grabrail and electric engine start mechanism.

 CB Hornet 160R Braking & Handling

-Front gets 276mm petal disc brakes in front and 220mm disc brakes at rear with additional anti-lock-braking system in front.
+Front gets 276mm petal disc brakes and 220mm disc brakes at rear with additional anti-lock-braking system in front.
 There is also an option of a 130mm drum brake at rear placed on the box-section swingarm.
-Yet another vital feature, ‘Combined Brake System’ is also available as an optional fitment.
-Telescopic suspension is set in front and rear features monoshock suspension.
+Telescopic suspension is set in front and the rear features monoshock suspension.
 The upright position of the seat makes the rider lean forward and the footpegs placed at back render a sporty stance to the bike.